dennislee22/dennislee22.github.io/docs/cml/nvdashboard.md

     ![](../../assets/images/cml/nvdash2.png)

-4. To validate the dashboard, you may also install and run the Python module `gpustat` to check to actual utilization percentage in real-time.
+4. To validate the dashboard, you may also install and run the Python module `gpustat` to check the actual utilization percentage at any point of time.

     ![](../../assets/images/cml/nvdash3.png)